parttimenerd/jfreventcollector/README.md

     deploy_gh         deploy the JARs and XML files to GitHub deploy            the two above
-    deploy_release    deploy the JARs and XML files to GitHub and Maven as releases clear             clear some folders
+    deploy_release    deploy the JARs and XML files to GitHub and Maven as releases all               download, build_parser, ..., deploy_gh
+    clear             clear some folders

+Options:
+    --force           forces all forceable commands to execute

+Commands "all", "create_jfr", "build_versions" can be forced by appending "=force" to them, e.g. "all=force".

+Environment variables:
+    LOG               set to "true" to print more information
 ```

 ### Snapshots